gcamargot/cert-manager/README.md

 **Command**

 ```
-cert-manager add certificate -t <target1,target2> -c <cert_file>
+cert-manager upload certificate -t <target1,target2> -c <cert_file>
+cert-manager upload certificate -t <target1,target2> -a <alias_registrado>
 ```

 **Description**
 Uploads a new certificate to one or more targets via their API.
+The command accepts either a PEM bundle, separate certificate/key files, or an alias previously registered with `cert-manager add certificate`.

 **TO DO**
 - Validate certificate formats (PEM, CRT, etc.).